EdgarJMesquita/expo-totp/README.md

 # expo-totp

-A library that providers native side TOTP(Time-based One-Time Password) generation.
+A library that providers client side TOTP(Time-based One-Time Password) generation.

+Made with Expo Modules API.

 _expo-totp_ is not available in Expo Go, learn more about [development builds](https://docs.expo.dev/develop/development-builds/introduction/).